I looked up to him then, and still do.

-- Team Fortress 2 An inexperienced engineer can be injured and killed by his own sentry if an enemy tricks him to walk within its fire range.
+- Team Fortress 2 An inexperienced engineer can be injured and killed by his own sentry if an enemy tricks him to walk within its fire.

 - Skullmonkeys A cutscene has a hamster entering into a skullmonkey's skull through its orbit.
 While the tiny rodent is wreaking havoc inside the poor monkey's head, the latter starts headbutting a rock.
 A few seconds later, it punches itself for the desperation.
 As soon as it faints, the hamster pops out unscathed and says:

 - Kirby: Some of the bosses have attacks that can be inhaled by Kirby to be spit back at the boss (or, rarely, gives him a copy ability).
-In Kirby Super Star and its remake, you can also use the Mirror ability to directly reflect the boss' projectiles back at them.
+In Kirby Super Star, its remake, and Kirby: Planet Robobot, you can also use the Mirror ability to directly reflect the boss' projectiles back at them.

 - Mega Man 2: Metal Man is the only Robot Master to be weak against his own weapon, the Metal Blade, as seen in the rematch against him.

-- Mega Man Zero: this game introduces the Zero Knuckle, a weapon that Zero can use to pick a special weapon from enemies.
+- Mega Man Zero 4: This game introduces the Zero Knuckle, a weapon that Zero can use to pick a special weapon from enemies.
 This can also be used on a few of the bosses' attacks to be used against the boss, i.e Noble Mandrago's planted seeds (it only does little damage for Mandrago) or Weil's falling swords (the sword you gain only has one use, but is fairly strong).

 - How It Should Have Ended: In his special episode, Kratos from God of War slays Anubis by stabbing him with his own staff.
 While doing so, he invokes this trope by saying: